Six household robots that could make chores a thing of the past

 Sonic cleaning tool

-The team at Omnisonic claims to have created the world’s first wireless ultrasonic cleaning tool, capable of removing dirt from most household objects through the power of ultrasonic waves.
+The team at Omisonic claims to have created the world’s first wireless ultrasonic cleaning tool, capable of removing dirt from most household objects through the power of ultrasonic waves.

 The small wireless device is submerged in water and sends microscopic bubbles to lift dirt particles from an object.